 Big Spell Mage Card Substitutions

-Big Spell Mage is a very expensive deck and there isn’t a whole lot you can do about it.
-Most of the cards in the deck are absolutely necessary and can’t be replaced.
-However, I will still go through all of the expensive cards, explain their role in the deck and try to offer some substitutes below.
+Big Spell Mage is an incredibly expensive deck – different variants cost between 11k and 15k Arcane Dust.
+And sadly, there’s not much you can do about it.
+While some of the cards are optional, others are absolutely necessary.
+Also, the more of the good cards you remove, the worse the deck will become in the end.
+I will still go through all of the expensive cards, explain their role in the deck and try to offer some substitutes below.

 - The Lich King – It’s just a late game Taunt vs fast decks and a value generator vs slow decks.
 Not necessary in the deck.